 Mangalsutra in Indian Marriage

 Talking about one such tradition that may sound peculiar to the people of other countries is wearing of Mangalsutra by Indian brides.
-A Mangalsutra is an Indian ornament which is must jewellery for any bride to wear during and after her marriage.
+A Mangalsutra is an Indian ornament that is must jewelry for any bride to wear during and after her marriage.

 It has cultural significance.
-The Mangalsutra is comprised of two words ‘mangal’ (holy) and sutra( thread) means a sacred thread which is being tied to the neck of the bride by groom during the marriage ceremony.
-The importance of Mangalsutra in context of Hindu marriages can be esteemed from the fact that the use of Mangalsutra is also mentioned in the Indian mythology and sacred texts.
-It is expected from a bride to keep wearing this benevolent piece of jewelry item in their neck for the sake of her husband longevity and prosperity in her married life.
+The Mangalsutra is comprised of two words ‘mangal’ (holy) and sutra( thread) means a sacred thread that is being tied to the neck of the bride by the groom during the marriage ceremony.
+The importance of Mangalsutra in the context of Hindu marriages can be esteemed from the fact that the use of Mangalsutra is also mentioned in the Indian mythology and sacred texts.
+It is expected from a bride to keep wearing this benevolent piece of jewelry item in their neck for the sake of her husband’s longevity and prosperity in her married life.

 We Indians are quite familiar with this piece of jewelry item especially those who are a die-hard fan of Bollywood movies or daily soap.
 They must be familiar with this jewelry item because in every second movie or serial either the female or male protagonist preaches us about the importance of Mangalsutra.
 Not only in North India, even in South India and almost all across the India brides wear this auspicious jewelry item.